funktionale-programmierung/bob2015/2024/dedden.md

 **Installation**

-Although, Copilot is based on Haskell, no knowledge of Haskell is required.
+Although Copilot is based on Haskell, no knowledge of Haskell is required.
 For the purpose of this tutorial we will use a repository containing exercises and a Docker-based infrastructure to run them.
 This makes it easy and reliable to participate in the tutorial.